 - Parka or equivalent snow jacket

 - One or two pairs of wool socks.
 I love smart wool because it’s light to pack but keeps you warm!
-Just make sure you aren’t cutting off the circulation in your feet by wearing too many layers of socks – I did this accidently!
+Just make sure you aren’t cutting off the circulation in your feet by wearing too many layers of socks – I did this accidentally!

 - Good waterproof winter boots.
 I love Sorels!

-- Warm gloves, hat, and a scarf.
+- Warm gloves, a hat, and a scarf.
 I highly recommend a buff that you can pull up to cover your face.
 It was my favorite accessory in Yellowknife!

 Don’t worry if you don’t have all of this gear or can’t bring it with you.
 Most tour agencies in town will rent it to you!

 How to get to Yellowknife

 The easiest way to get to Yellowknife is to fly.
 The airport is small, but it has daily flights in and out.
-If you are flying internationally, you will likely connect in either Vancouver, Calgary, or Edmonton.
+If you fly internationally, you will likely connect in Vancouver, Calgary, or Edmonton.

-While it’s possible to go on a road trip to Yellowknife, this will take you a long time and weather conditions can be volatile.
-It’s 16 hours from Edmonton, Alberta which is already quite far north.
+While it’s possible to go on a road trip to Yellowknife, this will take a long time, and weather conditions can be volatile.
+It’s 16 hours from Edmonton, Alberta, which is already far north.

 You’ll want to spend at least a few nights in Yellowknife to maximize your chances of seeing the northern lights.
 Don’t worry about getting bored during the day; there are plenty of other activities in Yellowknife to keep you occupied!

 Yellowknife is the capital city of the Northwest Territories, with a population of just under 20,000.
 Although it’s a small city, there’s a lot to do here in both the summer and winter months.

 Best Winter Activities in Yellowknife